-Try keeping a sleep diary for a week or two.
+Your sleeping position matters more than you might think.
+Try keeping a sleep diary for a week or two to help you figure out the best sleep scenario for your needs.
 You can keep track of any patterns in your sleep habits — and sleep quality — so you can get a better look at what’s working versus what isn’t.

-Remember, you don’t have to change your sleep position if you aren’t having any issues.
+Remember, you don’t have to change your sleeping position if you aren’t having any issues.
 Do what feels best for you.
 The most important thing is to make sure you’re waking up feeling rested and ready to go.